My definition of a supermum may not be what you’re expecting.

 I’ll bet you’ve developed special superpowers too as a working mum.
 I’d love to hear what they are in the comments below and the moments when you’ve felt like supermum.

 If you have a particular frustration or problem you’re facing as a working mum and want to put my problem solving skills to the test let’s connect.
-Find out more about my FREE strategy sessions here.
+Find out more about how I can help you here.